Radiation Therapy Mission, Goals, and Student Learning Outcomes

 Description of Facilities

 The radiation therapy program offices and classrooms are located in the Dunes Medical/Professional Building at IU Northwest.
-Clinical experiences have been planned in local hospitals, including the Community Hospital in Munster, Indiana; Franciscan St. James Health in Olympia Fields, Illinois; Franciscan Health Munster in Munster; Ingalls Memorial Hospital in Harvey, Illinois; Methodist Hospital of Gary, Inc., Southlake campus in Merrillville, Indiana; Michiana Hematology Oncology, PC, in Westville, Indiana; Franciscan Health Woodland Cancer Care Center in Michigan City, Indiana; Loyola University Medical Center in Maywood, Illinois; St. Mary Medical Center in Hobart, Indiana.
+Clinical experiences have been planned in local hospitals, including the Powers Health in Munster, Indiana; Franciscan St. James Health in Olympia Fields, Illinois; Franciscan Health Munster in Munster, Indiana; Franciscan Health Lafayette in Lafayette, Indiana.
+Franciscan Health Crown Point in Crown Point, Indiana.
+UChicago Medicine/Ingalls in Harvey, Illinois; Methodist Hospital Southlake campus in Merrillville, Indiana.
+Michiana Hematology Oncology, PC, in Westville, Indiana; Franciscan Health Woodland Cancer Care Center in Michigan City, Indiana; Loyola University Medical Center in Maywood, Illinois; Loyola University Medical Center Cancer Center in Tinley Park Illinois.
+Powers Health in Hobart, Indiana.

 Additional costs